 These findings match closely to those of universities, non-profits and independent researchers.
 An even more significant amount of additional evidence has been found in the twenty years since.
 To ignore this research was perhaps careless and short-sighted, as the use of mobile electronic devices, particularly cell phones, has exploded in the last two decades.

 Why?
 Maybe one branch of the government is not talking to the other.
-Maybe the standards body is influenced by special interest groups.
+Maybe the FCC and other standards bodies are influenced by special interest groups.
 We don’t know the answer for sure.
 Whatever the case may be, research going back decades showed there was an issue.
-It is now our responsibly to insist that appropriate standards be put in place, and to minimize the risks of RF radiation as mobile device use grows.
+It is now our responsibility to insist that appropriate standards be put in place, and to minimize the risks of RF radiation as mobile device use grows.